 Econometric Theory and Methods

 Description: This course covers a number of econometric models and techniques that are commonly used in applied microeconomics.
-The core topics for this course are: nonlinear models (including discrete choice models, sample selection, and duration models), time series and panel data models, as well as non-parametric and semi-parametric techniques (including kernel estimation, bootstrap, and sub-sampling).
-The course is designed for PhD students who have completed their first-year econometrics sequence.
+The core topics include a general framework for estimators (which includes maximum likelihood and generalized method of moments), discrete outcome models, sample selection (and related limited dependent variable or switching models), duration and count models, time series models, panel data models, variance estimation (including clustering and the bootstrap), and non-parametric techniques.
+The course is designed for PhD students who have completed 90-907 (PhD Econometrics I) or an equivalent course.

 Learning Outcomes: Demonstrate that a broad class of linear and non-linear statistical models fit within the M-estimator framework.
 Derive consistency and asymptotic normality of M-estimators.
 Utilize statistical techniques outside of the traditional M-estimator framework such as non-parametric estimation, bootstrap, etc. Understand how to use these methods in cross-sectional versus time-series versus panel data settings.
 Apply these estimators to data as part of course assignments.